Workout Type:

 FAQ About Close Grip Chin Ups

-How can I improve my strength for close grip chin ups?
+How close should my hands be for close grip chin ups?

-What are the benefits of doing close grip chin ups?
+What's the difference between close grip and regular chin ups?

 Joint-Friendly and Shoulder-Safe